RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ![Evaluate quality of content](../../content/images/nginx.png)

 Look at development activity of the role.
 Ansible Galaxy makes this evaulation easy by putting it on the front page of each role, as marked above.
+If there is not a lot of activity, there may be a risk that the role is not maintained or has not seen a lot of use.

 First we need to install the role for Nginx.
 Run: